biojppm/c4stl/README.rst

       separate vector for the values; useful for when lookups are more important than iteration

-    * need to investigate to what extent using a full array-based rb-tree can be accomplished (separating the indices to save object copies?)
+    * need to investigate to what extent using an index map will solve the problem of data movement.

 * strings